 At Barkwells we do our best to be good stewards of the land and ourselves.
 We are big believers in natural cleaners and a sustainable environment beyond the natural spring fed pond and fresh mountain air.
-Although this retreat is not 100% organic, we use natural, pet and people-friendly cleaning products to clean cabins, including new EPA approved cleaning and disinfecting products from Greenbamboo, a local, woman-owned business.
+Although this retreat is not 100% organic, we use natural, pet and people-friendly cleaning products to clean cabins.
 We also utilize anti-bacterial, anti-viral, anti-fungal aromatherapy essential oils like peppermint and thyme and create our own, all natural furniture polish.
 We buy and support local business wherever we can!

 Most of our washers are front-load, highly efficient units that use only 15 gallons of water compared to 40 gallons for standard washers.
 The dryers are high efficiency, energy star rated to use less electricity.

 We wash our own bed linens and pillows in-house with non-toxic, chemical free, non-phosphate soaps.
 We do not use chemical fabric softeners.

 We use only natural ingredients to wash our wood floors.
 We leave a bottle of natural all-purpose cleaning solution and non-toxic glass/window cleaner in each cabin for guests to use while they stay with us.
 In case of doggie accidents on the floors (heaven forbid!), there is a bottle of enzyme based cleaner in each cabin.